Kapendev/parin/CHEATSHEET.md

 void drawTextureArea(TextureId texture, Rect area, Vec2 position, DrawOptions options = DrawOptions());
 /// Draws a portion of the default texture at the given position with the specified draw options. void drawTextureArea(Rect area, Vec2 position, DrawOptions options = DrawOptions());
+/// Draws a portion of the default texture by ID at the given position with the specified draw options. void drawTextureArea(int id, Vec2 position, DrawOptions options = DrawOptions());
 /// Draws a 9-slice from the specified texture area at the given target area. void drawTextureSlice(TextureId texture, Rect area, Rect target, Margin margin, bool canRepeat, DrawOptions options = DrawOptions());
 /// Draws a 9-slice from the default texture area at the given target area.